Last updated: August 3, 2020

 The Little Baldy Trail climbs along switchbacks to the top of a granite dome, passing an incredible variety of wildlfowers along the way.
-The trail starts from the highest point on the Generals Highway, winding 1.7 miles up 790 feet to views of the Great Western Divide and beyond.
+The trail starts from the highest point on the Generals Highway, winding 1.7 miles (2.7 km) and gaining 790 feet (241 m) in elevation.
+At the top, enjoy views of the Great Western Divide and beyond.
 You might rest and have a picnic while enjoying this 360-degree view.
-When you're done, return the way you came for a total of 3.4 miles round trip.
+When you're done, return the way you came for a total of 3.4-mile (5.5-km) round-trip hike.

 Qualified ADA-defined service dogs are allowed on trails in national parks.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.
 For more information about ADA service animal requirements, please go to the

 You can drive to this trail from two different directions.
 From the north, take Highway 180 east to the Generals Highway turn-off, and then take the Generals Highway 17 miles to the Little Baldy trailhead.
 From the south, take Highway 198 east to Foothills, and then take the Generals Highway 26 miles through Lodgepole to the Little Baldy trailhead.